data-6-berkeley/su24/syllabus.md

 ## Acknowledgements 🙏

-The Summer 2023 version of Data 6 is based on the Summer 2022 version of Data 6—taught by James Weichert and Will Furtado; [Data 94](http://data94.org/), created and taught by [Suraj Rampure](https://rampure.org/) in Spring 2021 at UC Berkeley; and the Summer 2021 version of Data 6, taught by Ian Castro and Isaac Merritt.
+The Summer 2024 version of Data 6 is based on the Summer 2023 version of Data 6-taught by James Weichert and Jonathan Ferrari, the Summer 2022 version of Data 6—taught by James Weichert and Will Furtado; [Data 94](http://data94.org/), created and taught by [Suraj Rampure](https://rampure.org/) in Spring 2021 at UC Berkeley; and the Summer 2021 version of Data 6, taught by Ian Castro and Isaac Merritt.
 Data 6 and Data 94 are loosely based on Data C6, taught by Ian Castro in Summer 2020 at UC Berkeley, which in turn was based on Data 8R, taught by Henry Milner in Summer 2017, also at UC Berkeley.
 These classes were based on [Data 8](https://data8.org/) at UC Berkeley.

 The Summer 2022 and 2023 content and assignments have been updated by UC Berkeley Professors [Lisa Yan](https://www2.eecs.berkeley.edu/Faculty/Homepages/yanlisa.html) and [Deborah Nolan](https://statistics.berkeley.edu/people/deborah-nolan) in collaboration with faculty at Tuskegee University and with help from Will Furtado, Kevin Miao, and James Weichert.
+Additionally, the Summer 2024 assignments have been updated through collaboration between many faculty and student researchers at UC Merced, UC Berkeley, Tuskegee University, and Laney College.

 When creating Data 6, we've referred to the materials of several other courses: